Einenlum/chal/README.md

 Same goes for the [JsonSerializer](Symfony\Component\Serializer\SerializerInterface), hiding the second parameter (`json`) which is always called the same way.

 If this is definitely too much for a project of this side, this could help productivity on big projects, after a bit more time of boilerplate, since everything is after based on common conventions.

+## Some failures

+I could not manage to implement the geolocation part.
+I thought I could manage to create the DQL functions to use the ST_Distance_Sphere but 1/ I discovered very late that mariadb still does not propose it, 2/ even with MySQL, it seems my formula is wrong somehow.